Aserrano23/sequence-test/README.md

 if you want to test the project in your local machine, do the next steps:

->1-Clone repository.
+1-Clone repository

+>git clone

->2-Run npm install.
+2-Run npm install

->3-Run npm run start.
+>npm install

+3-Start project

+>npm run start

 and open http://localhost:3000 in your browser!